 Second Head is located between Forster Main Beach and Pebbly Beach.
 It can be accessed by walking along the coastal Bicentennial Track or simply driving up from the end of North Street.
 With plenty of car parking, seating and close to restaurants and cafes, this is a large vantage point, with plenty of opportunity to make an entire day out of whale watching.

 One of the best purpose-built vantage points along the Barrington Coast region’s pristine coastline.
 The Black Head viewing platform is solid timber and stands 4 metres tall to ensure the protection of its littoral rainforest surrounds.
 Access the platform via the street behind the Black Head Surf Life Saving Club (off Main Street).

 The panoramic views at historic Crowdy Head Lighthouse are breathtaking.
 Looking north you can see beyond Diamond Head and the Three Brothers mountains.
 To the south you can see as far as Seal Rocks.
 This is a great spot for whale watching as Crowdy Head has a great easterly position.

 Diamond Head Loop Track combines the best of bushland hiking and spectacular coastal views to make it the perfect vantage point for whale watching.

-If you're searching for Migaloo swimming passed our coastline, this 4.3 km track combined with Diamond Head Campground as a base, is the way to go.
+If you're searching for Migaloo swimming past our coastline, this 4.3 km track combined with Diamond Head Campground as a base, is the way to go.